chooper/watchman/README.rst

 This is implemented through user/programmer-defined filter functions and user/programmer-defined callbacks.

-Context: Originally written for Loud3r, Inc. to automatically deploy new servers based on the size of a celery task queue.
+Context: Originally written to automatically deploy new EC2 instances based on the size of a celery task queue.